Kenya - Things to Do in Kenya in May

 5.0 185 reviews from $3360

 3 days.
 Expensive.
-Early morning and late afternoon game drives.
+Early morning and late afternoon for active wildlife, with a rest during the hot midday hours.

 From Mombasa: Tsavo East Full-Day Safari